kellertobias/servobill/README.md

 - S3 Simulation (Minio): [minio](http://localhost:9320)
 - SMTP Simulation (Fake SMTP Server): [http://localhost:1025](http://localhost:1025)

-We also have added tools that do not have we interfaces, but are setup when running the docker-compose file from the servobill-init container.
+We also have added tools that do not have web interfaces, but are set up when running the docker-compose file from the servobill-init container.

 - DynamoDB Simulation (dynamodb-local)
 - SES Simulation (aws-ses-local)